AI Code Autocompletion Engines - GitHub Copilot, Tabnine, Kite, and Amazon CodeWhisperer in 2023.

 Now that you know they are here to help you, then what are the options that you have?
 Mainly, there are three.

-GitHub Copilot, the newest option on the list, also seems to generate the most emotions.
+GitHub Copilot, the most popular option on the list, also seems to generate the most emotions.
 It is the effect of collaboration between Microsoft and OpenAI, and is based on a natural language processing model called “Codex”.
 The neural engine had been trained on publicly available GitHub repositories before the release (and most likely still doing so as we speak), processing countless projects and files to offer the best possible autocompletion options possible.
 The proposed options indeed are quite promising.